mezig351/torch_nlp_sequence_models_tutorial/README.md

-torch Natural Language Processing Tutorial Solutions
+torch Natural Language Processing Tutorial Solutions:
 ---

 Update: Now there is Tutorial 5 solutions too, batched and/or combined with tutorial 4; and the notebooks for the previous tutorials.